awsdocs/aws-iot-docs/doc_source/apache-kafka-rule-action.md

 The password used to retrieve the secret string from Secrets Manager\.
 This value is required when you specify `SASL_SSL` for `security.protocol` and `SCRAM-SHA-512` for `sasl.mechanism`\.
 sasl\.kerberos\.keytab
 The keytab file for Kerberos authentication in Secrets Manager\.
 This value is required when you specify `SASL_SSL` for `security.protocol` and `GSSAPI` for `sasl.mechanism`\.
 This field supports substitution templates\.
 You must use Secrets Manager to store the credentials required to connect to your Kafka broker\.
 Use the get\_secret SQL function to retrieve the value for this field\.
 For more information about substitution templates, see [Substitution templates](iot-substitution-templates.md)\.
-For more information about the get\_secret SQL function, see [get\_secret\(secretId, secretType, key, roleArn\) ](iot-sql-functions.md#iot-sql-function-get-secret)\.Use the `SecretBinary` parameter\.
+For more information about the get\_secret SQL function, see [get\_secret\(secretId, secretType, key, roleArn\)](iot-sql-functions.md#iot-sql-function-get-secret)\.
+Use the `SecretBinary` parameter\.
 sasl\.kerberos\.service\.name
 The Kerberos principal name under which Apache Kafka runs\.
 This value is required when you specify `SASL_SSL` for `security.protocol` and `GSSAPI` for `sasl.mechanism`\.
 sasl\.kerberos\.krb5\.kdc